Billy Pearce: Charity work

 On 25 February 2012, Pearce became the second patron of Yorkshire Children's Trust, a Yorkshire charity offering grants to families with sick or disabled children.

 On 1 March 2014, Pearce attended the 3rd Birthday of Yorkshire Children's Trust.
 He talked with families the charities had helped, posed for photographs and cut the official charity birthday cake in front of the media.
 The charity will also be providing a disabled play area in Halifax which will include the Billy Pearce Community Room.

+In April 2021, Pearce became the first Patron for local community charity, WF3 Kindness who work across the South Leeds and North Kirklees area.

+Pearce, who lives local to the charity supported the organisation since their incorporation in 2020 and said at the time “I feel incredibly proud to have been asked.

+"WF3 Kindness do wonderful things for so many in the local area and I'm excited to be involved and look forward to working with them in the future".